Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-How far does regional competence
+How far does regional

-This work analyzes
+This work analyzes recent

-specifically the so-called North Sea Continental Shelf cases (C.G.).
+North Sea Continental Shelf cases.

-LIBRI E
+LIBRI E RECENSIONI

-ALESSANDRO ROSARIO RIZZA, La macroregione adriatico-ionica.
-La cooperazione
+ALESSANDRO ROSARIO RIZZA, La macroregione

-di Massimiliano Mezzanotte «La macroregione adriatico-ionica.
+Massimiliano Mezzanotte «La macroregione adriatico-ionica.
+La cooperazione territoriale come strumento di

 (23.07.18)